 The 'Roman Emperor' of motorcycle racing, a fiercely competitive Italian who conquered both Grand Prix and Superbike worlds with a stylish, relentless approach.

-Max Biaggi raced with a regal arrogance that earned him nicknames and rivals in equal measure.
-Hailing from Rome, he burst onto the world stage in the 250cc Grand Prix class, winning four consecutive world titles from 1994 to 1997 with a smooth, precise riding style that contrasted with his fiery temperament.
-His move to the premier 500cc class ignited a legendary, bitter feud with reigning champion Valentino Rossi, a rivalry that defined an era of MotoGP and captivated fans.
-Never quite capturing the ultimate crown in the top class, Biaggi reinvented himself in World Superbikes, switching to production-based machinery and proving his genius was transferable.
-He won two World Superbike championships, becoming one of only two riders to win titles in both Grand Prix and Superbike, a testament to his extraordinary adaptability and sheer will to win across different racing disciplines.
+Max Biaggi won four consecutive 250cc Grand Prix world titles from 1994 to 1997.
+The Roman rider displayed a smooth, precise style that contrasted with his fiery temperament.
+His move to the premier 500cc class ignited a bitter feud with reigning champion Valentino Rossi.
+That rivalry defined an era of MotoGP.
+Never capturing the ultimate crown in the top class, Biaggi reinvented himself in World Superbikes.
+He won two World Superbike championships, becoming one of only two riders to win titles in both Grand Prix and Superbike.
+His adaptability and sheer will to win proved transferable across different racing disciplines.

 1965–1980